James Tilley (footballer): Crawley Town

 On 15 January 2021, Tilley joined fellow League Two side Crawley Town on a two-and-a-half-year deal with the option for a further year.
 15 days later he made his debut as a half time substitute away at Cambridge United in an eventual 3–1 loss.
 He scored his first goal for The Red Devils on 20 February on his third appearance scoring a 90+3rd minute winner in a 1–0 home victory over Colchester United.

 On 31 August 2021, Tilley joined National League South club Dorking Wanderers on a 28-day loan.

 He was sent off after picking up a second yellow for a late challenge on Stephen McLaughlin in Crawley's 2–0 away loss at Mansfield Town on 23 April 2022.
 He scored three times throughout the season including one on the last game of the season on 7 May, scoring Crawley's first equaliser taking it to 2–2 in the eventual 3–3 draw at already relegated Oldham Athletic.

 AFC Wimbledon

 On 22 June 2023, Tilley signed for AFC Wimbledon on a two-year deal for an undisclosed fee.
+During his two-year spell at AFC Wimbledon, would go on to win the League Two Play Offs, earning the club promotion into League One.

 Wycombe Wanderers

 On 13 June 2025, Wycombe Wanderers announced that Tilley would join them on 1 July 2025.
+On 20th January 2026 He Joined former club AFC Wimbledon on loan for the remainder of the season.

+AFC Wimbledon

+On 14th July 2026 Tilley rejoined former club AFC Wimbledon on a three year deal.